Manifesto-Digital/contentful-gatsby-netlify/documentation/05-deploying.md

 - forward migrations for Contentful
 - deploying to Netlify

-View the [CircleCi documentation] for setup instructions.(06-infrastructure-setup.md#CircleCi).
+View the [CircleCi documentation](./07-infrastructure-setup.md#CircleCi) for setup instructions.

 ### Production